2020 Karachi floods: Flood Events in Pakistan

 Flooding is Pakistan's most threatening natural disaster.
-There have been eight floods in Pakistan in the last two decades.
+There have been over 27 floods in Pakistan's history.

 Common Causes of Flooding in Pakistan

 The frequency of floods has been increasing over time.
 The causes of floods can be divided into factors affecting rainfall, and factors affecting water retention, such as drainage and deforestation.
 Climate change is the primary cause of the increasing trend in flooding frequency and severity in Pakistan.

 2020 Karachi Floods

 It has been the worst flooding since 1931 in Karachi, killing at least 41 people and leaving hundreds of thousands trapped.
 The record monsoon rains with inadequate drainage systems in the city caused this flood.
 The heavy rainfalls shattered all-time records for rainfall in a single day and other records.
 During August 2020, 484 mm of rain fell and was the highest amount of rain in August back to 1931.
 The rainfall for a single day set a new record of 223.5 mm, surpassing the previous high of 211.3 mm set in 1967.

 Landslides, infrastructure damage, and traffic jams caused by the floods disrupted the daily lives of around 15 million residents.